 So if you’re wondering “How can I cut my own shoulder-length hair at home?”, “What happens if you cut your hair in a ponytail?”, “What’s the best way to cut your hair by yourself?”, “How do you cut your hair shoulder length?”, and “What is the easiest way to cut curly hair?”
 This is the post for you!

-This hairstyle has ended up being the perfect mix of my needs: easy to cut, the choppy look I was going for was simple to accomplish, the hairstyle looks polished by throwing in a few hot rollers (I used those for my hair in the above picture), and my hair can still be pulled back into a ponytail so the baby can’t pull it like he likes to do.
+This hairstyle has ended up being the perfect mix of my needs: easy to cut, the choppy look I was going for while also allowing me to keep my side swept bangs.
+This long bob hairstyle hair cut was simple to accomplish, the hairstyle looks polished by throwing in a few hot rollers (I used those for my hair in the above picture), and my hair can still be pulled back into a ponytail so the baby can’t pull it like he likes to do.

 Let’s get started!

 - Stay calm! :) – Cutting your hair, especially for the first time can feel kind of intimidating.
 It’s really only scary the first time you do it.
 Just remember, if you totally jack up your hair you can always go get it cut/fixed by a pro but at least you have a shot at saving considerable money if you try cutting it yourself first.

 - Just like anything, practice, practice, practice! – If you’re not happy with the results the 1st time you can always snip more to craft the ‘do you DO want.
 Opt for a longer version of the cut you want so you can have some wiggle room for adjustments.

 - Think ahead. – If you have a big event coming up maybe cutting your hair yourself for the first time *might* not be the best idea.
 My mom always says, “Bring a tried and true dish to parties, not something you’ve never made before.”
 Basically, you don’t want to try out a new recipe or in this case, a new haircut, if you’re not sure it’s going to work.